Tomographic measurement of the intergalactic gas pressure through galaxy-tSZ cross-correlations: Methods

 where the model for $p(z|z_{\rm photo})$ was calibrated using overlapping spectroscopic data.
 Although the spectroscopic coverage of 2MPZ and \wisc~ is high compared to other photometric redshift surveys, the resulting redshift distributions are not infinitely precise, and therefore we need to account for any uncertainty in them that could affect our measurement.

-In particular, our model of the $y\times \delta_g$ cross-correlation is particularly sensitive to the width of the redshift distributions.
-This is because, while the amplitude to the galaxy auto-correlation is strongly affected by the width of the distribution (wider $p(z)$'s reduce the clustering amplitude), the cross-correlation with $y$ is almost insensitive to it.
-We therefore introduce an additional parameter, $w_z$, that stretches the support of the redshift distribution while preserving unit total probability.
+In particular, our constraints on $1-\bH$ are very sensitive to the width of the redshift distributions.
+This is because wider redshift distributions, which lead to lower projected clustering amplitudes, affect the galaxy auto-correlation, $\delta_g\times \delta_g$, while the $y\times\delta_g$ cross-correlation is almost insensitive to the width.
+We introduce an additional parameter, $w_z$, that stretches the support of the redshift distribution while preserving unit total probability.
 Concretely, given a fiducial distribution $p_{\rm fid}(z)$ with mean redshift $\bar{z}$, $w_z$ is implemented as

 where the proportionality constant is fixed by making sure that $p(z)$ integrates to unity.
 We make $w_z$ a free parameter that we marginalise over with a top-hat prior $0.8<w_z<1.2$.
 This prior is significantly larger than the actual expected uncertainty in the width of the redshift distributions.
 To be precise, we estimate that the parameters (e.g. Gaussian mean and variance) of the conditional photo-$z$ distribution $p(z|z_{\rm photo})$ used to calculate the true redshift distributions (Eq.\!~\ref{eq:nz_calc}), are known to the level of $1\%$.
 When propagated into an uncertainty on the width $w_z$ of $p(z)$, this corresponds to an uncertainty of the same order ($\sim0.9\%$).
 Thus, the margins of the assumed top-hat priors are wide enough to encompass any lack of precision in the number density distribution.